icpctools/icpctools/CDS/README.md

 The *video* element is used if your contest supports team desktop (screen), webcam, and/or audio streaming, in which case the CDS can make these streams available to clients.
-Also, if the contest does support team webcam streaming, then the CDS can be instructed to record "reaction videos", which are 60-second snippets of webcam video started at the moment a team submits a run to be judged (which, assuming the automated judging result is returned to the team within 60 seconds, will have the effect of capturing the team's "reaction" when they receive the judgment).
+Also, if the contest does support team webcam streaming, then the CDS can be instructed to record "reaction videos", which are snippets of webcam video started at the moment a team submits a run to be judged (and should the effect of capturing the team's
+"reaction" when they receive the judgment).

 The attributes associated with the *video* element are as follows:

 * id: an optional team id.
 If this is specified, the video URLs below will be configured only for the given team.
 If not specified then the video URLs will be configured for all teams.

 * desktop: an optional template for the URL at which the CDS should access team desktop streams.
-The URL template may include the characters
+The URL template may include two substitution
+variables:
-_{0}_, which will be replaced with the team id by the CDS.
+  * "_{0}_", which will be replaced with the team id by the CDS.
+  * "_{host}_", which will be replaced by one or more host entries (see host configuration element for more details).

   For example, if each team machine was on a single /24 subnet (i.e., the first three octets of the team machine IP addresses were all the same) and further the last octet of each team machine's IP address was the team number, then a _desktop_ attribute of the form _http://a.b.c.{0}:9090_ would direct the CDS to access each team's desktop at port 9090 on the machine with IP address a.b.c.X, where
 'X' was the team id (typically team number).